Little blue shorts and purple vest thingy, my trainers and a hair clip.

 Down a steep field and left past the stream.
 Not as high as it should be.
-Trees had been felled.
-It hurt my heart, stumps with their bark ripped down.
+Tress has been felled.
+It hurt my heart, stumps with their bark ripped.
 I hope the farmer has a good reason for it.

-No other human-being was around, a bird swooped out of a tall tree and whistled a thrilling trill.
-I'll have to look it up.
-An ancient high piping song.
+No other human-being was around, a bird swooped outof a tall tree and whistled such a trill.
+I’ll have to look it up. delicious high piping song.
 As I was all alone I could make whatever noises I wanted.
-But wouldn't you know it, from out of nowhere, up popped three children and two grandparents stuffing their faces with blackberries.
+When from behind another blackberry bush popped up three children and two grandparents.
 I had to laugh.

 I raised an arm, preferring to remain silent.
 I wanted him to think I was foreign.
 No engagement see.

-Then a swift left up the slope, slaloming through dry mole hills and saving the best till last, the biggest plumpest, sweetest blackberries of them all.
-I gorged myself till my fingers and lips turned black.
+Then a swift left up the slope, mole hills and saving the best till last, the biggest plumpest, sweetest lackberriesofthemn all.
+I gorged mysle.
+My fingers and lips balck.

 Walked through a tunnel of